BNP Paribas leads European shares higher after sanctions settlement

 * BNP Paribas rises on relief at U.S. sanctions settlement

-LONDON, July 1 European shares advanced on Tuesday, led by BNP Paribas on relief that it settled a U.S. sanctions case, while mining stocks rallied on robust data out of top metals consumer China.
+LONDON, July 1 European shares edged higher on Tuesday, with BNP Paribas among the top performers after it settled a U.S. sanctions case.

 "The size of the fine we knew, the reaction is more to do with BNP's extremely reassuring comments and the efforts made to protect the dividend.
-The bank is keeping its 2015 targets so this must mean they enjoyed a very good first half of the year," Montsegur Finance fund manager Francois Chaulet said.
+The bank is keeping its 2015 targets so this must mean they enjoyed a very good first half of the year," said Francois Chaulet, fund manager at Montsegur Finance.

-Mining stocks were also in demand as upbeat factory sector activity data out of China reinforced signs of stabilisation in the economy.

-Rio Tinto was among best performers, up 2.6 percent, having fallen some 6.5 percent this year - underperforming a 4 percent rise for the mining sector as a whole.

-The shares advanced 4.3 percent after dropping to an 11-month low on Monday when it failed to allay concerns about the company's dealings with its founding family and its troubled Angolan operations.
+"BES is very badly pressured by uncertainty about the group, and even the short-selling ban had only a temporary effect," said Luis Goncalves, trader at Gobulling brokers in Porto.

-Commenting on the broader market trend, McLaren Securities' managing director Terry Torrison said he expected European stock markets to trade sideways in the traditionally quiet summer months of July and August before rising more sharply towards the end of 2014.
+Commenting on the broader market trend, McLaren Securities' Torrison said he expected European stock markets to trade sideways in the traditionally quiet summer months of July and August before then rising more sharply towards the end of 2014.

 Other analysts also said the market's longer-term outlook remained positive.